FeverDevJohnny/impactcontroller/README.md

 -- Addon Modules --

-So this section isn't a reference for specific variables in the addon modules, instead it talks about how this system works and what to expect from it.
+So, this section isn't a reference for specific variables in the addon modules, instead it talks about how this system works and what to expect from it.
 The purpose of an addon module is to add extra behavior that the other components shouldn't be managing.
 This includes having weapons or interaction systems in your game.
 Addon modules, like other impact components, have several methods you can override in your own scripts that'll allow you access to the base player as well as its attached modules.